Last Updated on February 14, 2025

-The 2 cheapest cities in Bolivia are La Paz and Oruro.
-Next, with prices 10% higher are Cochabamba, Sucre, and Potosí, after them, with prices 20% higher are Santa Cruz and Tarija.
-Finally, with prices 30% higher are Trinidad and Cobija.
-The cost of living in Bolivia varies ~30% among different cities.
+The two most affordable cities in Bolivia are La Paz and Oruro.
+Following them, with prices approximately 10% higher, are Cochabamba, Sucre, and Potosí.
+Santa Cruz and Tarija have prices around 20% higher.
+Finally, Trinidad and Cobija are the most expensive, with prices up to 30% higher.
+Therefore, the cost of living in Bolivia varies by approximately 30% across different cities.

-We are real estate and business experts from Bolivia (you can see our Bolivian real estate website), who have lived all their lives here.
-In the following lines, we’ll give you all the grained details about the real differences in the cost of living and prices of goods among the main cities of our country, and also about the cheapest cities available to live here.
+We are Bolivian real estate and business experts (website) who have lived in Bolivia our entire lives.
+In the following sections, we’ll provide a granular breakdown of the actual differences in the cost of living and prices of goods among our country’s main cities, as well as identify the most affordable cities to live in.

-When living in Bolivia, you’ll find that all the major cities in the country have very similar prices for goods and services and that the cost of living between two different cities is not going to gap beyond 30%.
+While living in Bolivia, you’ll notice that all major cities have fairly similar prices for goods and services, *and the cost of living between any two major cities won’t differ by more than 30%*.

 - La Paz